Eusmilus/cocos2dx-qt/README.md

 Port of cocos2d-x in [Qt](http://qt.nokia.com/).

-[Qt](http://qt.nokia.com/) is a cross-platform application and UI framework
+[Qt](http://qt.nokia.com/) is a cross-platform application and UI framework and licensed user LGPL.

 cocos2d-x